robertbrodrecht/launchpad/_codex/post-types.md

 			<dd>Preferably a [dashicon](https://github.com/melchoyce/dashicons) such as <code>dashicons dashicons-list-view</code>, but can be a custom icon class.</dd>
 			<dt>help</dt>
 			<dd>A description of what the module does.</dd>
+			<dt>limit</dt>
+			<dd>An anonymous function that accepts a post as the only argument.
+This is used to decide whether the flexible content module will appear on the post's edit screen.
+Thiis is discussed in detail below in the Limiting Metaboxes and Flexible Content section.</dd>
 			<dt>fields</dt>
 			<dd>An array of fields to include.
 This will be discussed in detail below in the Field Types section.</dd>
 		</dl>